ZJUJeffLai/SAW_SSL/README.md

 ## Scripts
 We use "setup.sh" to set up the running environment on our server via Docker.
 But Conda is also working here as long as the above dependencies are set.

 For running different settings, please refer to "train_example.sh" as one example to set all parameters.
+One example of the output is like https://github.com/ZJUJeffLai/SAW_SSL/blob/main/testLog_FixMatch_100_100_cifar10.txt

 Contact: lzhengfeng[at]ucdavis.edu